 “The moments, in the early part in the film, where Johnny does engage with his father, and he is knocked down, are huge.
 That just reiterates for Johnny that to be vulnerable and engaged is not going to work.
 It’s only Gheorghe coming in and showing him that actually there’s another way, where you are vulnerable, and the response is love and kindness and progress.
 I think that’s something that I’ve recognized in my own life, and it’s kind of easier to play.
 Just how crazy and terrifying it is to let your guard down.“

-Get this article to keep alongside a collection of interviews and essays on Francis Lee’s God’s Own Country with our ebook God’s Own Country: A Special Issue, available here.
+Own this article about Josh O’Connor to keep alongside a collection of interviews and essays on Francis Lee’s God’s Own Country with our ebook God’s Own Country: A Special Issue, available here.